✓ Approved for VA Benefits

 §61.75 Private pilot certificate issued on the basis of a foreign pilot license; or

-§61.123 Eligibility requirements: Commercial Pilot with an Airplane Multi-engine and Instrument Rating; or
+§61.123 ATP AMEL eligibility requirements: Commercial Pilot with an Airplane Multi-engine and Instrument Rating; or

 §61.153 (d)(3) Holds either a foreign airline transport pilot license with instrument privileges, or a foreign commercial pilot license with an instrument rating, that was issued by a contracting State to the Convention on International Civil Aviation and contains no geographical limitations.

-Note: A civilian pilot may apply for a restricted ATP certificate as per §61.160.
+Note: An applicant does NOT need a multi-engine rating to enroll in and graduate from this course.
+A civilian pilot may apply for a restricted ATP certificate as per §61.160.
 A military pilot who meets the requirements of 14 CFR part 61, §61.73 and §61.153 for an Airline Transport Pilot certificate; airplane category; multi-engine land class ratings may apply for a restricted ATP certificate as per §61.160.

 30 hours of ground instruction is foreseen for this course as well as an end of ground course exam.
 This will be followed by 4 hours of FTD level 4 or higher, followed by 6 hours of FFS level C or D.